Large eddy simulation of flow in porous media: Analysis of the commutation error of the double-averaged equations: Introduction

+The simulations of reacting gas flows passing over packed beds are challenging from both the geometrical and computational perspectives.
+Two recent approaches for such flows are: \emph{particle-resolved Simulation} (PRS), where the geometry of each pellet is accurately represented (see e.g.~\cite{jurtz2019} or~\cite{dixon2020}), and \emph{homogenised} modelling, where the packed bed is modelled as a porous medium~\citep{collazo2012,woudberg2020,mahiques2023}.
+The PRS is a computationally demanding method, due to the meshing requirements imposed by complex geometries arising inside the packed bed.
+On top of that, additional complexity is introduced when the flow is turbulent and needs to be either resolved or modelled.
+We refer the interested reader to the works of~\citeauthor{shams2012}\cite{shams2012, shams2013a, shams2013b, shams2013c, shams2013d, shams2014a, shams2015} for an exhaustive review of turbulence modelling approaches for packed beds.

-On the other hand, resorting to porous modelling relies typically on a sharp distinction between the freeboard and porous regions \citep{collazo2012} and is often coupled with DEM model to take into account interaction between particles \citep[see e.g.][]{wiese2016}.
-The effect of the pellets on the flow is often described by Darcy-Forchheimer \citep{whitaker1996} or Ergun equations \citep{ergun1952}.
-Both relations (and similar ones) are empirical in nature and therefore may be a source of considerable error.
+On the other hand, homogenised modelling usually splits the simulation into two distinct regions: the freeboard unobstructed by the particles or pallets and the porous region created from spatial averaging the flow around said particles~\citep{collazo2012}.
+The interface between them is often treated in a discontinuous way.
+In the porous region, the simulation can be coupled with the \emph{Discrete element method} (DEM) to take into account the interactions between particles~\citep[see e.g.][]{wiese2016}.
+The effect of the pallets on the flow in the homogenised region is described using drag models such as the Darcy-Forchheimer~\citep{whitaker1996} or Ergun~\citep{ergun1952} equations.

-The interaction between the bed and free-flowing gas can be modelled encompassing various degrees of complexity, \citet{porteiro2009} prescribed averaged quantities from the bed as boundary conditions, \citet{rajika2016} used accurate radiation fluxes and temperature distribution whilst \citet{fernando2016} tracked the velocity of the moving interface.
-Unfortunately the influence of non zero interface velocity and turbulent interactions (momentum, scalar and energy fluxes) cannot be correctly accounted for by means of these approaches.
-Momentum jump boundary conditions like the ones developed by \citet{beavers1967} or \citet{ochoatapia1995} are often to model these effects, however their main disadvantage is similar to the shortcomings found in expressions for induced drag, namely the need to supply empirical constants to accurately describe the effects of the porous medium.
+A typical treatment of the boundary between the two regions is to use a coupling condition ensuring continuity of the flow variables while prescribing a stress jump at the interface~\citep{ochoatapia1995}.
+This approach has been extended to include more complex physics, for example, using averaged quantities from the bed~\citep{porteiro2009}, including radiation fluxes and temperature distribution~\citep{rajika2016}, or taking into account the velocity of the moving interface~\citep{fernando2016}.
+However, none of the interface models was entirely successful in accounting accurately for the influence of slip velocity and turbulent interactions, without tweaking the empirical model constants.
+Additionally, a discontinuous approach is difficult to use in geometries where the interface is hard to define exactly.